Mutiny on the Colorado at 60,000 cfs

 For reference, 60,000 cubic feet per second is roughly the amount of water that would fill four 3 bedroom houses – every second.
 The Colorado flow is controlled by a dam.
 It rarely has such high flows.
 In fact, very few young river runners have ever heard of this extraordinary time.
 We just happened to get lucky.

 We arrived at camp at the appointed time as the several inflatable boats filled with familiar faces slid up on the beach to a joyful reunion.
 Oar boats with all our food and camping supplies were rowed by Alan and brother Hal.
-The last boat carried six adventurers all sporting paddles that provided the engine and steering.
-While the extra muscle power is a big help, Teamwork is required to get this kind of boat down a river properly or the boat could go in circles, or worse, into some seriously wrong and deadly places.
+The last boat carried six adventurers all sporting paddles that provided the “engine” and steering.
+While the extra muscle power is a big help, Teamwork is required to get this kind of Paddleboat down a river properly or the boat could go in circles.
+Or worse, into some seriously wrong and deadly places.

 That eve, while enjoying a sumptuous camp dinner (Alan is not just a master at river running and organizing) some of the passengers admitted to me they were not enjoying as grand an adventure as they hoped for.
-Apparently, the academic with the thick glasses, captaining the Paddle boat was not excessively competent at his post.
-He’d lost several passengers in rapids so far (all retrieved successfully).
+Apparently, the academic with thick glasses, captaining the Paddle boat was not adequately competent at his post.
+He’d lost several passengers in rapids so far (thankfully all retrieved successfully).
 The most serious infraction was when his captaining had resulted in our leader’s mother going overboard in a rapid.
 Not good.
-Some of the paddle crew had been crying.
-In his defense, the river flow was extraordinary; roaring, and needed more attention and maybe expertise than he had.
+Some of the paddle crew had even been crying.
+In his defense, the river flow was extraordinary; roaring, and needed more attention and maybe more expertise and experience than he had.

 Of course I listened with empathy and concern, but somehow it didn’t occur to me to do anything about it, and Alan didn’t mention it.